When You Reach Out

-Bratton Law Group Protects the Unique Legal Needs of Guardians and Conservators in NJ and PA
+Bratton Law Group Protects the Unique Legal Needs of Guardians and Conservators in New Jersey

 Understanding Guardianships and Conservatorships

 Guardianships and conservatorships are legal arrangements established by a court to protect individuals who are incompetent and otherwise cannot manage their personal or financial affairs.
-At Bratton Law Group, we understand the importance of guiding families through the guardianship process to ensure their loved ones are cared for properly.
+At Bratton Law Group, we understand the importance of guiding families through this process to ensure their loved ones are cared for properly.

 What Is a Conservatorship?

-A conservatorship focuses on managing the financial matters and property of the protected person.
-The appointed guardian takes responsibility for overseeing bank accounts, investments, bill payments, and other monetary obligations.
+A conservatorship is more limited than a guardianship.
+Conservatorship solely grants the conservator authority over the protected person’s financial affairs and property.
+The appointed conservator takes responsibility for overseeing bank accounts, investments, bill payments, and other monetary obligations.

 Types of Guardianships and Conservatorships

-- Permanent: These arrangements remain in effect until a judge appoints a new guardian or decides to terminate the relationship.
+• Permanent: These arrangements exist indefinitely, remaining in effect until a judge appoints a new guardian or decides to terminate the relationship.

-- Temporary: A judge may establish temporary guardianships or conservatorships, often during short-term recovery from an illness or injury.
+• Temporary: A judge may establish temporary guardianships or conservatorships for a specified period (i.e., three months, two years), often used for people recuperating from illness or injury.

 The Responsibilities of a Conservator or Guardian